Matsudo-Shinden Station

-Matsudo-Shinden Station (松戸新田駅, Matsudo-Shinden-eki) is a passenger railway station located in the city of Matsudo, Chiba Prefecture, Japan, operated by the private railway operator Shin-Keisei Electric Railway.
+Matsudo-Shinden Station (松戸新田駅, Matsudo-Shinden-eki) is a passenger railway station located in the city of Matsudo, Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.

 Lines

-Matsudo-Shinden Station is served by the Shin-Keisei Line, and is located 2.4 kilometers from the terminus of the line at Matsudo Station.
+Matsudo-Shinden Station is served by the Keisei Matsudo Line, and is located 2.4 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 The station consists of dual opposed side platforms, connected by a footbridge.

 Platforms

 History

-Matsudo-Shinden Station was opened on April 21, 1955.
+Matsudo-Shinden Station was opened on 21 April 1955 on the Shin-Keisei Railway.
 A new station building was completed in 2007.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 6668 passengers daily.